norcams/docs-enduser/docs/project-application.rst

 project is personal and for testing purposes.
 There is a limited quota for this demo project.
-If you need additional resources or a project in which you wish to collaborate with other users, please apply for a proper project using `this web form`_.
+If you need additional resources or a project in which you wish to collaborate with other users, please apply for a standard project using `this web form`_.

 Demo projects use excess resources that are usually available under normal operation, however, if there is a shortage of resources please